hugeandbulk/genomics/GeneX/readme.md

 What determines gender?

 _These are known as the sex chromosomes.
 Every egg has an X sex chromosome; a sperm can have either an X or a Y sex chromosome.
 If the sperm that fertilizes an egg has an X chromosome, the baby is female; if it has a Y chromosome, the baby will be a boy_.

+What are the six sexes of humans?

+_There are at least six biological sexes that can result in fairly normal lifespans.
+Kennon then lists six karyotype variations in humans: XX, XY, X, XXY, XYY, and XXXY_.